carlos-algms/dotfiles/neovim/nvim/README.md

 -   [ ] Create my Own Sheet Sheet of commands and remaps
 -   [ ] review and lazy load plugins
 -   [ ] Enable some plugins only locally not on SSH connections
--   [ ] Try to use cspell with a plugin instead of native nvim spell
+-   [x] Try to use cspell with a plugin instead of native nvim spell
 -   [ ] Install multi-line plugin
 -   [ ] Clean up unused plugins
--   [ ] Setup debugger for Chrome
+-   [x] Setup debugger for Chrome
 -   [ ] Setup debugger for node-terminal
 -   [ ] Add my surround config from VSCode for markdown bold, inline-code, etc
     -   this might need an attach function to the markdown file-type only
+-   [ ] Enums shows white and blue depending on where they are, TS and TSX
+-   [ ] Check nesting config for Neo Tree
+-   [x] setup lua formatter with sane defaults to projects without a RC file
+    -   apparently the CLI doesn't accept format arguments
 -   [x] Fork the Dashboard and change file name to omit the CWD and show only relative path
     -   here: https://github.com/nvimdev/dashboard-nvim/blob/63df28409d940f9cac0a925df09d3dc369db9841/lua/dashboard/theme/hyper.lua#L190
     -   I created a PR https://github.com/nvimdev/dashboard-nvim/pull/416, 🤞